Tyrn/wei/the-insider-en.typ

      "He figured out why  I called him  to  Weia," Bemish thought.
 He leaned back in the armchair and dialed Ashinik's hotel room number.
-Nobody  picked up a receiver  - the room was empty.
+Nobody  picked up a receiver---the room was empty.
 Bemish called his villa and his headman told him that the mistress  hadn't arrived yet and that everything was ready for her arrival accordingly to Bemish's orders.

-     With a smile Bemish  called  the border control chief -  just in case - and told him not to let  Ashinik and Inis  off  the  planet.
+     With a smile Bemish  called  the border control chief---just in case---and told him not to let  Ashinik and Inis  off  the  planet.
 Time  and again later he blamed himself that he  hadn't called  police at  once,  though  it would have made no difference by then.